 Good managers support their staff and nurture their growth.
-Bad managers often belittle their staff and make work unpleasant – regardless of the consequences this generally has!
+Bad bosses or managers often belittle their staff and make work unpleasant – regardless of the consequences this generally has!

 But are you or do you have a bad manager?
 This article discusses the Top 10 telltale signs!